-Implementation of Policies and Objectives of S28 Guidelines in the Draft County Development
+Implementation of Policies and Objectives of S28 Guidelines in the County Development

-Tables 1 to 4 on the following pages provide the requisite information as to how this Draft Development Plan has fully implemented all relevant Section 28 Guidelines and has complied with all relevant special planning policy recommendations.
+Tables 1 to 4 on the following pages provide the requisite information as to how this Development Plan has implemented all relevant Section 28 Guidelines and has complied with all relevant special planning policy recommendations.
+There is one instance of noncompliance in relation to SPPR 8 of the Apartment Guidelines.
+The reasons for same are set out below the relevant table.
+Draft Section 28 Guidelines have not been included.